apache/arrow/docs/source/cpp/dataset.rst

  * Avoid files smaller than 20MB and larger than 2GB
  * Avoid partitioning layouts with more than 10,000 distinct partitions.

+For file formats that have a notion of groups within a file, such as Parquet, similar guidelines apply.
+Row groups can provide parallelism when reading and allow data skipping based on statistics, but very small groups can cause metadata to be a significant portion of file size.
+Arrow's file writer provide sensible defaults for group sizing in most cases.

 Different partitioning schemes